khaledYS/restaurant-casher/readme.md

 > what I did --day-7
 - [ ] bills pages like all and pending bills and add them to the route and setUp them.
-- [ ] Responsivity in order component: "./src/components/Order.jsx ".
+- [x] Responsivity in order component: "./src/components/Order.jsx ".
-- [ ] add the bill number from so the kinda identify the the order number and if the bills reached to 300 then set them to 0 again.
+- [x] add the bill id number so they kinda identify the the order number and if the bills reached to 300 then set them to 0 again.

 > Global tasks